-1) Location of each site was determined by recording latitude and longitude utilizing GPS equipment.
+- 1) Location of each site was determined by recording latitude and longitude utilizing GPS equipment.
 A real time differential corrected (WAAS Enabled) GPS (Garmin GPSmap 296) was utilized to allow for accurate location of damaged sites.
-The software used was DNRGarmin (written by Minnesota DNR) operating in ArcView 9.2.
-The size of each damage site was recorded by logging polygons using stream digitizing with the GPS equipment.

-2) The abundance of nutria sign was placed in one of the following nutria relative abundance rating (NRAR) categories: no nutria sign visible (0), nutria sign visible (1), abundant feeding (2), heavy feeding (3).

-3) The extent of damage to the vegetation was placed in one of the following vegetative damage rating categories: no vegetative damage (0); minor vegetative damage (1) which is defined as a site containing feeding holes, thinning vegetation and some visible soil; moderate vegetative damage (2) which is defined as a site that has large areas of exposed soil and covers less than 50% of the site; severe vegetative damage (3) which is defined as a site that has more than 50% of the soil exposed; or converted to open water (4).
+The GPS software within ArcView 10 was used to determine the size of each damage site, by logging polygons using stream digitizing with the GPS equipment. - 2) The abundance of nutria sign was placed in one of the following nutria relative abundance rating (NRAR) categories: no nutria sign visible (0), nutria sign visible (1), abundant feeding (2), heavy feeding (3). - 3) The extent of damage to the vegetation was placed in one of the following vegetative damage rating categories: no vegetative damage (0); minor vegetative damage (1) which is defined as a site containing feeding holes, thinning vegetation and some visible soil; moderate vegetative damage (2) which is defined as a site that has large areas of exposed soil and covers less than

+50% of the site; severe vegetative damage (3) which is defined as a site that has more than 50% of the soil exposed; or converted to open water (4).
-4) The dominant plant species were identified and recorded for damaged areas, recovering areas and in the adjacent areas.

-5) The age of damage and condition is determined by considering feeding activity and vegetation condition.
-The age of damage and condition was placed in one of the following categories: recovered (0), old recovering (1), old not recovering (2), recent recovering (3), recent not recovering (4) or current (occurring now)(5).

-6) The prediction of vegetative recovery is made considering feeding activity, age of damage and the extent of damage.
-The prediction of vegetative recovery by the end of 2008 was characterized by one of the following categories: no recovery (0), full recovery (1), partial recovery (2) or increased damage (3).

-7) The number of nutria observed at each site was recorded.
+- 4) The dominant plant species were identified and recorded for damaged areas, recovering areas and in the adjacent areas. - 5) The age of damage and condition is determined by considering feeding activity and vegetation condition.
+The age of damage and condition was placed in one of the following categories: recovered (0), old recovering (1), old not recovering (2), recent recovering (3), recent not recovering (4) or current (occurring now)(5). - 6) The prediction of vegetative recovery is made considering feeding activity, age of damage and the extent of damage.
+The prediction of vegetative recovery by the end of 2011 was characterized by one of the following categories: no recovery (0), full recovery (1), partial recovery (2) or increased damage (3). - 7) The number of nutria observed at each site was recorded.